 8. Bill Bellichick

-Belichick, the glowering, hoodie-wearing architect of three Super Bowl wins with the New England Patriots, had a rough start to his head-coaching career.
+Belichick, the glowering, hoodie-wearing architect of multiple Super Bowl wins with the New England Patriots, had a rough start to his head-coaching career.
 In 1991 he took over the star-crossed Cleveland Browns, and like so many Browns coaches before him, he just couldn't win.
 Belichick guided the team to records of 6-10, 7-9, and 7-9 in his first three seasons before riding Vinny Testaverde and the immortal Leroy Hoard to an 11-5 record in 1994.
 The team even won a playoff game that year.
 The success didn't last for Belichick, though, as the team crashed back down during a 5-11 debacle of a season in 1995.

 After five years in Cleveland, Belichick had a 36-44 record.
 Owner Art Modell decided he'd seen enough and kicked his coach to the curb, then moved the franchise to Baltimore.
 Belichick latched on with Bill Parcells again and became the Big Tuna's assistant head coach in New England and then for the New York Jets.
 He was better prepared for his next shot at a head coaching gig, which came with the Patriots in 2000.
-Since then he's rung up a 102-42 record with an otherworldly 14-3 playoff record.
-Not bad for a guy even the Cleveland Browns didn't want.